pasiegel/postergeist/README.md

 [![Python Version](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Postergeist is a highly customizable, fullscreen slideshow application perfect for displaying your movie poster collection on a dedicated monitor or TV.
-It automatically creates beautiful, blurred backgrounds and supports both images and videos.
+It automatically creates blurred backgrounds and supports both images and videos.
 It's designed to be run from the command line and is ideal for a low-power, set-it-and-forget-it setup like a Raspberry Pi.

 ---